JocysCom/UMQF/MORA/analysis/bible/entities/god-actions.md

 ### 1 Adam & Eve - loss of immortality/paradise

+Context: God expelled Adam and Eve from the Garden of Eden and imposed mortality and hardship as a consequence of their disobedience.

 - ΔOS = -0.50 (Introduction of death, hardship, loss of easy resources)
 - VSA (Advanced) = 0.58
 - Tc = 1.00 (Permanent change for them and lineage)